bekk/bekk-christmas/post/ux/verdenspremiere-på-ux-christmas.md

 In our industry, there are a ton of titles and role-descriptions for what we do.
 In Bekk we have Graphic Designers, Interaction Designers, Service Designers, UX Designers, Product Designers, Product Developers, Front-end Developers, Full-stack Developers, and Project Managers to name a few.

 These titles make it easy to distinguish between practice areas and foster expertise within our own discipline.
 They make it easy to identify individuals, assign responsibility within a team, and assure cross-disciplinary collaboration.
-My experience is that the titles can also easily create silos and disclaimers within the team.
+My experience is that the titles can also create silos and disclaimers within the team.

 Interaction Designers facilitate user testing and create user-flows.
 Visual or Graphic Designers focus on combining visuals and other elements to create clear communication, and developers make sure that the technology delivers.
 It’s natural for us to want to keep to our own camp and focus on problems that can be solved with our own discipline.
 But this tunnel vision can severely limit our creative thinking and force us to fall back on obvious solutions.